 Minister Humphreys – Atlantic MedTech Cluster

-Cluster has combined annual revenue of €33m and employs 287 people
+The cluster has combined annual revenue of €33m and employs 287 people

 Established under Enterprise Ireland’s Clustering Programme